Surface Modeling

 When analyzing curve or surface continuity using the Curve/surface analysis tool, you can see that with each progressive continuity match, the connections between the curves/surfaces becomes smoother and show smoother curvature combs.
 G0 (Match position) cannot be analyzed using the Curve/surface analysis because a straight line has no curvature.

 When analyzing curve or surface continuity using the Zebra stripes tool, with each progressive continuity match, the connection between the curves/surfaces becomes smoother.
-Zebra stripes at the surface edges become increasingly smooth as you go up from G0 (Match position) to G3 (Match flow):
+Zebra stripes at the surface edges become increasingly smooth as you go up from G0 (Match position) to G2 (Match continuity):

 The following examples illustrate the continuities on a bridging curve between two other non-linear curves.
 The bridging curve is colored magenta.
 The first column shows the Bridging curve dialog and continuity selection with the result (and Edit control points enabled), the middle column shows the bridging curve with Edit control points disabled, and the final column shows the Curve/surface analysis for all curves: